5 Myths About Credit Scores

 The consequences of running a credit check depends on its purpose and your own background.
 According to FICO, a single new credit application may not affect your score at all, or it could raise it by less than five points if you have a short credit history.

 Checking your own score to see where you stand is a soft inquiry that won't hurt you a bit.
 Credit card companies are increasingly providing customers with free credit scores.
 You can also get a free credit report through AnnualCreditReport.com.
-Keep in mind that a credit report isn't the same as a FICO credit score, which is what lenders look at when considering your application.
+Keep in mind that a credit report isn't the same as a FICO credit score, which is what many lenders look at when considering your application.

 Ready access to your FICO score is a useful tool.
 Holders of a KeyBank consumer credit card enjoy that access as a benefit of online and mobile banking.